splitwise/super_diff/README.md

 ## Can you give me an example?

 Sure.
-Let's say you have two arrays.
+Let's say we have two arrays.
 Array A looks like this:

     [
       "foo",